-The successful supplier will supply comprehensive annual surveys and monitoring services for Hen Harrier (Circus cyaneus) and Merlin (Falco columbarius) across the Antrim Hills SPA, Slieve Beagh-Mullaghfad-Lisnaskea SPA (NI) and Slieve Beagh SPA(ROI) sites, including associated functionally connected land, to be undertaken between XXX 2026 - XX 2029.
+The successful supplier will undertake comprehensive annual surveys and monitoring services for Hen Harrier (Circus cyaneus) and Merlin (Falco columbarius) across the Antrim Hills SPA, Slieve Beagh-Mullaghfad-Lisnaskea SPA (NI) and Slieve Beagh SPA(ROI) sites, including associated functionally connected land, to be undertaken during the 2026-2028* (inclusive) breeding seasons.

+* The contract may be extended for a further period of up to one additional year.

-The service must deliver standardised surveys, annual and targeted monitoring, robust data management, GIS analysis and annual reporting, in accordance with recognised national methodologies and statutory requirements.
+The service must deliver standardised surveys, annual and targeted monitoring, robust data management, GIS analysis and annual reporting, in accordance with recognised national survey methodologies, statutory requirements and best practice.
+This will include responsibility for securing and complying with all relevant licences and consents, undertaking and maintaining appropriate risk assessments, and, where required attend any required meetings.
+All activities must be undertaken in accordance with applicable health and safety legislation and animal welfare standards.

-The successful supplier must Design and deliver Hen Harrier and Merlin surveys fully compliant with recognised surveying methodologies for both species, for example:
+The successful supplier must design and deliver Hen Harrier and Merlin surveys informed by, and consistent with, best-practice guidance for surveying methodologies for both species, including (but not limited to):

-Wotton et al. (2015, 2023) for Hen Harrier
+Wotton et al. (2015, 2023) and Ruddock et al. (2022) for Hen Harrier

-Rebecca & Bainbridge (1998) and the 2008 UK Merlin survey framework
+Rebecca & Bainbridge (1998), the UK Merlin national survey framework (2008), and Lusby et al. (2022) for Merlin

-Surveys must follow accepted best practice for assessing occupancy, breeding status, productivity, spatial use and seasonal presence.
+The Raptor Monitoring and Breeding Evidence guidance set out by Gilbert et al. (e.g. Hardey et al. / RBBP), including recognised breeding-evidence categories and appropriate seasonal survey effort

+Survey effort must be appropriately staged across the breeding and wintering seasons and of sufficient frequency to allow reliable confirmation of breeding attempts, outcomes and productivity and all other required assessments outlined below.

+This work is funded through the PEACEPLUS Nature Programme.
+PEACEPLUS is a cross-border funding Programme managed by the Special EU Programmes Body (SEUPB) and supported by the European Union, the Government of the United Kingdom of Great Britain and Northern Ireland, the Government of Ireland, and the Northern Ireland administration.

+The award of this contract is subject to the approval of PEACEPLUS Nature Programme.

+Tenderers must note that all prices quoted in their submission must be fully inclusive and represent the total cost of delivering all the services specified over the full contract period, and any incurred related to these.

 The information below is a statement of minimum requirements and is not intended to limit creative or original thinking in the preparation of proposals.

-Pre-Survey Planning and Desk Study
+Pre-Survey Planning & co-ordination and Desk Study

 Mandatory – the supplier must: Undertake a structured presurvey planning phase, including:

-Review of historical and recent Hen Harrier and Merlin data for each relevant site
+Review of historical and recent Hen Harrier and Merlin data for each relevant site where available

 Review of SPA citations, conservation objectives and management plans